domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 They trust me.
 Dumb f\*\*ks. --Mark Zuckerberg, Chief Executive Officer CEO of Facebook

-In the world of cloud storage, a large storm is equivalent to Black Friday. --Casey Werth, IBM Cloud Leader - Energy, Environment, & Utilities
+In the world of cloud storage, a large storm is equivalent to Black Friday. --Casey Werth, IBM Cloud Leader - Energy, Environment, and Utilities

 The key to good system design is to have a good engineer.
 (To choose a good product and design a good system, you need a good engineer.) --Sen Zhang, Senior Vice President, Engineering at Wärtsilä, in fireside chat with Julian Spector on 2020-09-01 as part of GTM Storage Focus

 In IT, the first step is to lock the user out.
-In OT, locking the user (asset) out is exactly what the hackers wish to achieve. --Andy Tang, Vice President of Energy Storage & Optimization at Wärtsilä, in a fireside chat with Julian Spector on 2020-09-01 as part of GTM Storage Focus
+In OT, locking the user (asset) out is exactly what the hackers wish to achieve. --Andy Tang, Vice President of Energy Storage and Optimization at Wärtsilä, in a fireside chat with Julian Spector on 2020-09-01 as part of GTM Storage Focus

 You come for the spice; you stay for the wonk. --Katherine Hamilton, Chair of 38 North Solutions, in a GTM Solar Energy Gang Podcast on 2020-08-25